 But when you’re comparing price tags – an estimated $492 for a conventional washer versus an estimated $750 for an Energy Star-qualified washer – it may seem like you won’t save money at all.

-But let me run the numbers for you, given the above estimates with an average of 7.5 loads per week, according to the Energy Star Web site (aka my second home):
+But allow us to run the numbers for you, given the above estimates with an average of 7.5 loads per week, according to the Energy Star website:

 $258 (initial cost difference)